dedicated to raising AWARENESS & FUNDS for CHILDHOOD BRAIN CANCER RESEARCH

 "Being told your child has a brain tumour is devastating, but to then be told it has a 0% survival rate and there is no cure to save them?
 That is indescribable.
 This needs to change and we are determined to be a part of that change."

-Alfie's mummy
+Alfie's mum

 Diffuse Intrinsic Pontine Glioma (also known as DIPG and more recently DMG) is a highly aggressive brain cancer.
 The tumour is located in the pons (middle) of the brain stem.
 DIPG's grow amidst the nerves, so it is impossible to surgically remove them.